mendix/docs/content/refguide/sap/sap-odata-connector.md

 This is the parameter used within an action when:

-* a specific object on the SAP service is referenced
+* A specific object on the SAP service is referenced

-* a service operation is used to return an object
+* A service operation is used to return an object

 When you are referencing an object, the format of the URL is: